{content}

 Please see our fees and charges page for more information.

-• there must be five or more permanent residents in the household
+• Minimum Occupancy: There must be five or more permanent residents in the household.

 To apply for a larger bin please complete our online form:

 You can now choose to have a larger bin for your garden waste.
 An increase from 140 litres to 240 litres (more than 70 percent).
-This enhanced service only costs £44.40 a year for collecting the bigger bin.
+Please see our fees and charges page for more information.

 For people with larger gardens this will reduce the need to travel to household recycling centres, reducing their carbon footprint.